jirkapok/GasPlanner/doc/roadmap.md

 Improvements:

 * Allow to define multiple levels
-  * Allow to define multiple ascent speeds
   * Add option to define last stop/safety stop range
-  * Don't include safety stop below 10m dives in simple mode, because user has no option to choose
+  * Allow to define multiple ascent speeds - will break all Algorithm tests
 * UI tweaks
   * Add to dive info: total deco, if any
   * Add option to reduce plan table only to list of stops